mariolopezGL/KafkaWebSockets/README.md

 ```

 ## UI Example
 When running the application a UI example can be accessed in `<app url>/messages`.
-This will show an UI for sending an reading messages.
+This will show an UI for sending and reading messages.